When Home Insurance Covers Your Roof and When It Doesn't

 Actual Cash Value (ACV)

-ACV pays the depreciated value of your old roof — not what it costs to replace it.
+ACV pays only the depreciated value of the existing roof, often far less than replacement cost.
 Insurers calculate depreciation using the roof's replacement cost, expected useful life, and current age.
+To understand the math behind it, our guide on actual cash value home insurance walks through real examples.

 Depreciation formula example: